 Like all the “weird” topics, it’s important to not get obsessive about things.
 Paying attention and documenting is good — but obsessively going in circles is not.
 Problems arise for many when they can’t get definitive answers as to the who, where, how and why of it all.
 Let’s face it — we may never get the full story.
 Some things may be too mind-blowing for us to fully accept and comprehend.
 So if you’ve experienced glitches that show reality is a little stranger than you thought, and feel like you’re going batty from lack of answers, then just relax.
 It was an event that occurred which showed you that there’s something more going on here.
 Make whatever deductions you can based on the knowledge that you currently have, intend that you’ll receive more information and answers, and then just put it on the back burner.
 More information or corroboration may come in at a later date, someone may cross your path who has the next piece of the puzzle, answers will come.
 They usually do.
 Definitely be patient.
 I’ve sometimes had to wait several years to find corroboration or the next piece of the puzzle in regards to something, but it did come around eventually.
 And it usually happened when I was “ready.”
 Sometimes we think we’re ready, but we’re actually not, we’re still missing some key in-between pieces, still have to go through a few more things that will better prepare us.

 Tell Me Your Glitch in the Matrix Stories from Reddit.com My boyfriend Tom brought this to my attention.
-Includes a wide variety of glitchy and woo-woo stories, and hefty doses of humorous comments as well that’ll make you laugh out loud. :D Though same as the ATS thread mentioned below, I think some of the accounts can be chalked up to faulty memories.
+Includes a wide variety of glitchy and woo-woo stories, and hefty doses of humorous comments as well.
+Though same as the ATS thread mentioned below, I think some of the accounts can be chalked up to faulty memories.

 Ever Had a Miraculous Escape or Experienced a Timeslip?
 From Above Top Secret.
 Another message board thread where everybody pooled their anomalous woo-woo glitchy reality moments, bought to my attention by a reader in an email.
 In this case, the person who started the ATS thread was trying to generate a theory that these “should have been dead but I’m still here” glitches coincide with timeslips, and that it’s possible that people are switching timelines/universes, dying in one but moving into another.
 I don’t necessarily buy that theory, but I do believe in parallel timelines, and do believe in reality glitches, and have plenty of my my own “should be dead but I’m still alive” moments, discussed in my (free) e-book, Miscellaneous Stories of the Weird and Unusual.
 So even though I’m not really on board with the tentative theory/conclusions trying to be generated in this thread I still dig the fact that so many other people have had similar experiences to my own, and that they were noticing some possible patterns in the chaos.
 (Though I definitely think some of the people’s accounts can be chalked up to faulty memories.)
 When people come forward and collectively pool their stuff like this it really gets the wheels turning and helps to put more pieces of the puzzle together. (also confirms that one is not imagining the things that have happened to them. :D ) Coming across the Reddit and ATS threads has renewed my interest in these subjects, made me take another look at things and do so with these added pieces of others’ experiences.